 Activities Director: Job Profile & Occupational Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), activities directors, often referred to as recreational therapists, use recreational activities to help individuals who are sick or disabled (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), activities directors, also called recreational therapists, use recreational activities to help individuals who are sick or disabled (www.bls.gov).
 The types of activities they use vary, and may include arts and crafts, games and field trips.
 The BLS states that recreational therapists treat individuals who suffer from stress, depression or impaired motor skills.
 These professionals often observe patients during activities to monitor their progress and may work with other health and social service professionals to determine where additional improvements are needed.

 Undergraduate programs in recreational therapy include coursework in behavioral and physical science, counseling and psychology.
 Students may also apply their learned techniques, application methods and assessments in their field experiences, which typically involve a full-time internship that places them under the supervision of experienced therapists.